Bounded game-theoretic semantics for modal mu-calculus: Introduction

-The modal $\mu$-calculus \cite{Kozen83} is a well-known formalism that plays a central role in, e.g., program verification.
-The standard semantics of $\mu$-calculus is based on fixed points, but the system has also a well-known game theoretic semantics that makes use of parity games.
-The related games generally involve infinite plays, and the parity condition is used for determining the winner (see, e.g., \cite{bradfield} for further details).
-In this article we present an alternative game theoretic semantics for the modal $\mu$-calculus.
-Our so-called \emph{bounded} \GTS is based on games that resemble the parity games for the $\mu$-calculus, but there is an extra feature that ensures that the plays within the novel framework always end after a finite number of rounds.
-Thereby only finite paths arise in related evaluation games even when investigating infinite transition systems.
-In the novel games, the evaluation of a fixed point formula begins by one of the players declaring an ordinal number.
-This ordinal is then lowered as the game proceeds, and since ordinals are well-founded, the game will end in finite time i.e., after a finite number of game steps.
-In general, infinite ordinals are needed in the games.
-However, finite ordinals suffice on finite models.
-While we of course will prove that the bounded \GTS is equivalent to the standard semantics of the $\mu$-calculus, our approach also leads naturally to a range of alternative semantic systems that are not equivalent to the standard semantics.
-For example, if only finite ordinals are allowed, the resulting semantics differs from the standard semantics (unless only finite models are considered).
-However, we will show that these alternative systems of \GTS are equivalent to natural variants of the standard compositional semantics of the $\mu$-calculus.
-It is worth noting that the difference between the standard and bounded \GTS for the $\mu$-calculus is analogous to the relationship between while-loops and for-loops.
-While-loops are iterated possibly infinitely long, whereas for-loops run for $k\in\mathbb{N}$ rounds, where $k$ can generally be an input to the loop.
+In this article we present an alternative game-theoretic semantics for the modal $\mu$-calculus.
+Our so-called \emph{bounded} \GTS is based on games that resemble the standard semantic games for the $\mu$-calculus, but there is an extra feature that ensures that the plays within the novel framework always end after a finite number of rounds.
+Thereby only finite paths arise in related evaluation games \emph{even when investigating infinite transition systems}.
+Thus there is no need to keep track of the parity condition, so in that sense the games we present in this article simplify the standard framework.
+Furthermore, they offer an alternative perspective on the $\mu$-calculus, as we show that our semantics is equivalent to the standard one.
+In the novel games, the evaluation of a fixed point formula begins by one of the players declaring an ordinal number; the verifying player declares ordinals for $\mu$-formulae and the falsifying player for $\nu$-formulae.
+The declared ordinal is then lowered as the game proceeds, and since ordinals are well-founded, the game will indeed end in finite time, i.e., after a finite number of game steps.
+In general, infinite ordinals are needed in the games, but finite ordinals suffice in finite models.
+While the bounded \GTS provides a new perspective on the standard modal {$\mu$-calculus}, our approach also leads naturally to a range of alternative semantic systems that are not equivalent to the standard semantics.
+Indeed, we divide the framework of bounded semantics into subsystems dubbed \emph{$\Gamma$-bounded semantics} for different ordinals $\Gamma$.
+Here $\Gamma$ provides a strict upper limit for the ordinals that can be used during the game play.
+For each $\Gamma$-bounded semantics, we define also a compositional semantics and prove the game-theoretic and compositional versions equivalent.

+If only finite ordinals are allowed, meaning $\Gamma = \omega$, we obtain the \emph{finitely bounded} \GTS, which is an interesting system itself.
+While this semantics is equivalent to the standard case in finite models, the general expressive powers differ.
+Indeed, we will show that the $\mu$-calculus under finitely bounded $\GTS$ does not have the finite model property.
+As another interesting property, we observe that the set of validities of the $\mu$-calculus under finitely bounded semantics is strictly contained in the set of standard validities.